openshift/cluster-health-analyzer/development.md

 promtool tsdb create-blocks-from openmetrics cluster-health-analyzer-openmetrics.txt
 ```

-Finally, one can copy the files to the cluster that's running the health analyzer:
+Finally, you copy the files to the cluster that's running the Health Analyzer:

 ``` sh
 for d in data/*; do